sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day2/index.md

 draft: true
 ---

 Today, I took a day trip to the Normandy beaches.
+The tour visited Omaha Beach, the American Cemetery at Omaha, and Juneau Beach. ============TODO

+Instead of narrating exactly what we saw, I'm going to just give a few thoughts about the emotions that I felt about the day.

-It was quite a long bus ride in the morning to get from Paris to Omaha Beach.
+It was quite a long bus ride
+in the morning to get from Paris to Omaha Beach.

 The same waters the same sand the same hills and the same fields